 Natural Bristle Chip Brushes

-The best thing ever since paper towels!
-These sturdy little brushes have been known for a long time as being disposable.
-One time use they say.
-I have a different opinion.
-The are PREMIUM CHIP BRUSHES.
-Premium because they are beefier than the ones you get at the hardware store.
+There’s a huge difference between the regular china chip brushes and these PREMIUM CHIP BRUSHES.
+They’re premium because they are beefier than the ones you get at the local hardware store.
 They can be used over and over with CHALK MINERAL PAINT.
-Just give them a good rinse and you’re ready to go.
-They’re a great brush for a painting workshop instead of using the more expensive brushes.
+Just give them a good rinse, and you’re ready to go.
+They’re an excellent choice if you hold furniture painting workshops instead of using the more expensive brushes.